-Caution • Be careful not to scratch or damage the floor, piano, or stand at the time of assembly.

-- 1. Screw the adjuster bolt (E) into the threaded screw hole provided on the pedal. - From the side of the screw that is already on the backside of the pedal board (B), slide and insert the bracket of the end panel (C). - 3.
-While pressing the end panel (C) against the pedal board (B), tighten the already-provided screws, one each on the left and right sides, and then tighten two screws (F) on each side. - 4.
-Untie and pull out the pedal cable. - 5.
-Set the back panel (D) and tighten the screws (G) (H) into the prepared holes.
-Loosely tighten the screws with the \ symbol.
+- Be careful not to scratch or damage the floor, piano, or stand at the time of assembly. - 1.
+Screw the adjuster bolt (E) into the threaded screw hole provided in the base of the pedal board. - 2.
+Attach the pedal board (B) and end panels (C), sliding the front of the pedal board into the notch in the end panels.
+Ensure the metal bracket on the base of the end panel slides beneath the pre-attached screw in the pedal board. - 3.
+Hold the pedal board (B) and end panels (C) together, then tighten the pre-attached screws on the left and right sides.
+Attach two additional screws (F) on each side, ensuring all screws are fastened tightly and that there are no large gaps between the assembled parts. - 4.
+Unfasten and extend the pedal connection cable attached to the bottom of the pedal board. - 5.
+Attach the back panel (D) to the stand assembly using screws (G) and (H) in the prepared holes.
+Loosely tighten the screws with the symbol.

-6. Place the stand so that the backside of the stand assembly rests against a wall, and then slowly and carefully insert the piano.
+6. Place the stand upright so that the backside of the stand assembly rests against a wall, then slowly and carefully insert the piano.
 Ensure that more than two people work on the assembly.
 If attempting to insert the piano without resting the stand against a wall, support the back of the stand using your foot or leg to prevent the stand from sliding backwards.